Trust Litigation & Administration

 The trustee has the same responsibilities as a guardian does for an estate.
 The trustee has to give an accounting to the court on anything done pertaining to the trust.
 Most trustees are honest and give an honest accounting of anything they do.
 Yet, there are some who will treat the money or property as their own and do not make a proper accounting to the courts.
 In this case, they have broken fiduciary trust.

-Trusts can be modified or terminated, even an irrevocable trust.
+Trusts can be modified or terminated, even an irrevocable trust, but there are certain findings required before this can be done:

 - If the purpose of the trust is illegal or it has become impossible to fulfill the need of the trust